gremllm/nextjs/README.md

 - `script`, `style`, `noscript` - Code and styling
 - `svg`, `iframe` - Embedded content

+You can keep them by adding `data-llm='keep'` to your elements.

 ### Environment Variables

 | Variable | Type | Default | Description |